Distinctions between Interpretation and Construction.

 7. Judicial role |

-create or extend rules to resolve ambiguities in line with legislative
+flexibility to create or extend rules to resolve ambiguities in line with

 8. Approach |